jj1bdx/airspy-fmradion/README.md

 ## Installing

-To install NGSoftFM, download and unpack the source code and go to the top level directory.
+To install ngsoftfm-jj1bdx, download and unpack the source code and go to the top level directory.
 Then do like this:

  - `mkdir build`